 · Nexus TM S® on AT&T and T-Mobile

 · Samsung Galaxy S® Blaze® 4G on T-Mobile

 · Samsung Galaxy S® Relay™ 4G on T-Mobile

 · Samsung Galaxy Victory™ 4G LTE on Sprint

 Priced at $14.99 for a pack of five, TecTile programmable NFC sticker tags are available for purchase at Samsung.com and online and in-store at AT&T, Sprint and T-Mobile.
 The Samsung TecTile 3.0 mobile app is available for free in the Google Play™ marketplace.

 For a detailed list of added features and enhancements offered by the TecTile Version 3.0 upgrade, visit http://www.samsung.com/us/microsite/tectile/.

 1 Samsung Mobile is the No. 1 mobile phone provider in the United States based upon reported shipment data, according to Strategy Analytics, North America Handset Vendor Marketshare, Q2 2012.
 Samsung Electronics Company is the No. 1 smartphone provider worldwide based upon reported shipment data, according to Strategy Analytics Global Smartphone Vendor Market Share by Region: Q2 2012.

 © Samsung Telecommunications America, LLC.
 Samsung, Galaxy S, Galaxy Note, and TecTiles are trademarks of Samsung Electronics Co., Ltd. Android is a trademark of Google Inc. Other company names, product names and marks mentioned herein are property of their respective owners and may be trademarks or registered trademarks.

-TAGS: announcements, app updates, NFC, Samsung TecTiles
+TAGS: announcements, NFC, Samsung TecTiles